Wes Hall: Finest hour

 Perhaps Hall's greatest performance of the English summer was in the second Test at Lord's.
 On the final day of the Test, Hall bowled unchanged for 200 minutes, broken only by the tea interval.
-As in the Tied Test in Brisbane three years earlier, Hall found himself bowling the final over of the match with both sides still capable of winning.
+As in the Tied Test in Brisbane three years earlier, Hall found himself bowling the final over of the match with both teams still capable of winning.
 In the innings as a whole Hall bowled 40 overs for a return of 4/93 but despite Hall's brave efforts, England managed to hold on for a draw—the England batsman Colin Cowdrey returned to the crease with a broken arm to help save the match.
 The Times said of Hall that day, "His energy was astonishing, his stamina inexhaustible, his speed awesome, from the first ball to the last".
 Hall himself claimed that it was his "finest hour".
 There was a sour note in the final Test at The Oval when Hall was informally warned about intimidatory bowling.
 Hall bowled two successive bouncers to the England opening batsman Brian Bolus, prompting umpire Syd Buller to speak with West Indies captain Worrell saying, "We don't want this sort of bowling to get out of hand otherwise I will have to speak to the bowler."
 Later than innings, Griffith was formally warned by the same umpire.